Sunday, March 17, 2024

 Is the FPGBC worth the $83.60 and the time to build it?
 If you own no original systems or do not want to install a backlight kit or IPS panel, then for the price it is a good purchase.
 It handles most common use cases well but if you want to explore the more exotic hardware and cartridges that an original system can handle, you may want to go elsewhere.
 If you have a Game Boy Color and the willingness and ability to mod it, then I would suggest the GBC Retro Pixel IPS LCD Kit 2.0 from FunnyPlaying.
 I am still impressed that Funny Playing was able to release a product of this quality almost right out of the gate.

-Updating the firmware to v1.08 indicates that the Game Boy Printer is supported with removing a resistor on the FPGBC's mainboard.
+Firmware update v1.08 indicates that the Game Boy Printer is supported with removing a resistor on the FPGBC's mainboard.
 My Game Boy Printer printed out the photos at the photographer's house in The Legend of Zelda: Link's Awakening DX, the photos stored on my Game Boy Camera and the fortune teller in Super Mario Bros.
 Deluxe but I had to remove resistor R45 to get the latter two to work.
-Either the firmware update or the resistor removal also fixed the Four Player Adapter issues noted in the previous paragraph and also fixed Alleyway's controls.
+The resistor removal also fixed the Four Player Adapter issues noted above and also got Alleyway's controls working.
+It also fixed an issue with Castlevania II's mountains background in the Cloud Castle showing fewer monochrome shades than it should with Frame Mix: On.

 5 comments: